het1526/weatherAgent/README.md

 ## Learning Objective

-This project was built as a hands-on introduction to Agentic AI systems and LangGraph-based workflows, serving as a foundation for more advanced agents involving document processing, PDF comparison, and automation workflows.
+This project was built as a hands-on introduction to Agentic AI systems and LangGraph-based workflows, serving as a foundation for more advanced agents.